hotheadsoftware/nexus/README.md

 #### Prerequisites

-**Pre-Requisites**: You must have a Laravel Spark account & license.
-If you're part of the Cloud.Inc organization, ask for a copy of <u>auth.json</u>.
-If you're not, you'll need to purchase a license from [Laravel Spark](https://spark.laravel.com) and provide creds during Composer install operations.

 #### Method 1: setup.sh

 Instead of having to run all of the commands below, you can clone the repo, then